Los Zetas: Influence outside of Mexico

 Los Zetas have caused terror throughout Mexico for the past two decades.
 But they also present a threat to all nations in the Western Hemisphere.
 As of 2017, 40% of Mexico's oil market is under the control of the Zetas.
 According to the U.S. Energy Information Administration, Mexico is responsible for 10% of all of United States petroleum imports and plays an even larger role in exporting to nations in South America.
 In the oil industry alone, the influence of Los Zetas has the potential to cause economic instability in every nation Mexico partners with, and many of these nations may not have the economy to be able to withstand this instability.

 The Zetas also play a role in transporting humans and drugs across borders, providing security to these operations.
 These drug trades are responsible for providing countries from Colombia to the United States with narcotics and other harmful substances.
 Mexico serves as a central location for these organizations to conduct their business and thus gets affected the most, but the effects are seen all along the trade route.
-In addition to the more common drugs like marijuana and cocaine, the DEA has reported Los Zetas have also provided support in the fentanyl trade, an extremely potent drug that has been the primary drug causing overdose, with America alone exceeding 100,000 deaths per year by overdose.
+In addition to the more common drugs like marijuana and cocaine, the DEA has reported Los Zetas have also provided support in the fentanyl trade.
 These harder drugs are shipped to the cartels through partnerships with China and other Asian countries, before being distributed out across the Americas.
 The constant supply of drugs to all countries in the west can be directly contributed to the Zetas and other major cartels in Mexico, and it will continue to corrupt Mexico's neighbors.

 The last method Los Zetas use to influence western nations is through criminal rule in prison systems.
 Los Zetas members have long been known to create a system of criminal governance within prison systems through extortion and executions, and they have been the catalyst for many prison riots and outbreaks in nations outside of Mexico.
 Los Angeles, in particular, has seen a significant increase in Los Zetas' presence within their prison systems, and Guatemala also has a large population of convicted ex-military members with ties to the cartel in their prison systems.
 While these two nations have the most influence from the cartel, Los Zetas are beginning to occupy more nations in the west and recruit members through prison systems.